Moiz-kz-Rajput/learn-reactjs-and-flux/mygithub/README.md

 # GitHub Profile Viewer
 An application that will let the user search for specific GitHub accounts and display all of the infromation.

-This project is showing how to setup React project with `package.json` and `webpack`, as well as general structure of React.js application and how to split UI into multiple React Components.
+This project is showing how to setup React project with `package.json` and [Webpack](https://webpack.github.io/) module bundler, as well as general structure of React.js application and how to split UI into multiple React Components.

 ## Installation
 This project is setup as [Node.js](https://nodejs.org/en/) project and requires Node to be installed.